- Maine small business owners praise the state’s readily available capital, collaborative environment and straightforward regulations.

 Strojny said Maine’s business owners are unique in their willingness to work together, even with their competition.
 The sense of community is palpable.

 “I’ve only been here for six years, and it’s the most collaborative environment I’ve ever seen,” Strojny said.

-Simple regulation-compliance and access to elected officials
+3. Maine offers straightforward regulation-compliance and access to elected officials.

 “What I’ve found, working with small businesses, is that it’s very easy for them to get licenses and very easy for them to work with the state of Maine,” Dillon said. “[The state] has people who will take a lot of time to explain to people what it takes to get started and run a small business.”